hirrolot/slice99/README.md

 }
 ```

-Another use case of Slice99 is zero-copy parsers: you can return slices pointing to actual data provided to your parser -- no need to use `malloc` just to append `'\0'` each time; thus, slices need not be null-terminated.
+Another use case of Slice99 is zero-copy parsers: you can return slices pointing to actual data provided to your parser -- no need to use `malloc` just to append `'\0'` each time (slices need not be null-terminated).

 ## Projects using Slice99